Last updated September 1st 2023.

 CloudCannon’s focus is, and always has been, making content editing and production more accessible to everyone, no matter the use case.
 Accordingly, we provide excellent support for both Astro and Next.js, meaning we’re here for you whichever approach you choose.
 With our Git-based CMS, your content teams will be able to easily build pages in an intuitive visual editor, while developers benefit from our flexible approach to configuration and content management.

 We’ve published comprehensive guides for Getting started with Astro and Getting started with Next.js and CloudCannon (including a video) to help you set up your project.
+And if you would like to build a live-editable website using Astro and CloudCannon's Open source component workflow, Bookshop, you can follow along this Astro Bookshop Guide.
+Or if you are new to Astro, check out our Beginner's Astro Tutorial Series to help you set up your first Astro site!

 Give your content team full autonomy on your developer-approved tech stack with CloudCannon.